 Rationality.
 I consider players who reply rationally to their conjectures.
-By rationality I mean that players, at every information set, choose an action that maximizes expected utility given the conjecture about how deviators will play and the expectation to reply rationally again in the continuation of the game.
+By rationality I mean that players, at every information set, choose an action that maximizes expected payoff given the belief about how opponents will play and the expectation to reply rationally again in the continuation of the game.
 This is equivalent (see Battigalli [2]) to playing a sequential best reply to the CPS.